-- 1. All matches will be played according the USTA Rules which can be found in “A Friend at Court” or at the website: www.usta.com-rules/officials: click on Rules, The Code.
-Except for any RIIL Special Rules listed below or in the manual/RIIL Bulletins.
+A. 1.
+All matches will be played according the USTA Rules which can be found in “A Friend at Court” or at the website: www.usta.com-rules/officials: click on Rules, The Code.
+Except for any RIIL Special Rules listed below.

-2. All individuals and team match play will be the best of three (3) sets, boys play traditional scoring with a 12 point Coman Tie Breaker, and girls play no ad scoring with a 12 point Coman Tie Breaker.
+2. All individuals and team match play will be the best of three (3) sets, boys play traditional scoring with a 12 point Common Tie Breaker, and girls play no ad scoring with a 12 point Common Tie Breaker.

 a.
 Cracks in Courts: Any ball that hits a crack in the playing surface must be played, there are no Lets.